Wolg/awesome-swift/README.md

 * [Swell](https://github.com/hubertr/Swell) - A logging utility for Swift and Objective C.
 * [Log](https://github.com/delba/Log) - A logging tool with built-in themes, formatters, and a nice API to define your owns.

+## Permissions
+*Libraries for accessing iOS native permissions

+*[AREK](https://github.com/ennioma/arek) - AREK is a clean and easy to use wrapper over any kind of iOS permission.

 ## Third Party APIs
 *Libraries for accessing third party APIs.*